VietBui6868/LangFuse-AutomationTest/README.md

 3. **View Test Report**:
    npm run report

+## CICD Configuration
+    The CICD configuration is defined in cicd-configuration.yml.
+It includes settings for triggers, environment, and job details.

 ## Authentication
     The project uses a pre-saved authentication state stored in user.json.
 This file contains cookies and local storage data to maintain the session state across tests.